Showing posts with label PD - platformers. Show all posts

 Rumbo

 Rumbo is a flick-screen platformer developed in STOS by Pete Halloran and isn't too dissimilar to Rick Dangerous with more than its fair share of <cough> similarities.
-The story is simple, our girl has been kidnapped by something hideous so it's time we dressed like Rambo and tool-up to begin our valiant rescue mission.
+The story is simple, our girl has been kidnapped so it's time we dressed like Rambo and tool-up to begin our valiant rescue mission.

-After watching a short, but superb, intro of our girl being kidnapped the game begins inside the underground in caves - a place that only Rick Dangerous himself would normally enjoy exploring.
+After watching a short, but superb, intro of our girl being kidnapped the game begins inside the underground in caves - a place that only Rick Dangerous himself would normally explore.
 Within here are many rooms with a variety of tricks and traps - but many predictable ones like spikes to leap over.
 Also, there are some cruel ones like strange creatures who appear out of thin air without any warning.
 I hate him!

-When level two begins it's pretty much more of the same, but with different graphics!
+When level two begins it's more of the same, but with different graphics!
 However, there appears to be a bug that prevented me from completing the final(?) room: hitting a switch did nothing that I could see.
-Thus I found myself stuck with no way to venture on which is a huge shame because I was really enjoying Rumbo until that moment.
+Thus I found myself stuck with no way to venture on which is a huge shame because I was enjoying Rumbo until that moment.
 I'm now wondering if I've missed something stupidly obvious in the previous rooms?

 Saturday, March 17, 2018